 Meet my great great grandparents, James & Amelia Henderson

-Read all about them, and others in my extended family tree, via the links at the top right of this page
+Read all about them, and others in my extended family tree, via the links at the top left of this page

-- a growing collection on WikiTree available for (free) collaborative documentation of their lives and
+- a growing collection on WikiTree available for (free) collaborative documentation of their lives - why not join in?

 Top menu items:

 - Lorna's links is a small selection of genealogical links I've found useful, or items I have an interest in.
 (See Real Life in sidebar for non-genealogical links)

 - Guestbook is a way to leave a public comment about any of my webpages - for private feedback, please use the Comments/feedback link in the footer

 - Genblog is my research log of what changed and when, sometimes even the why

 - The surname page and chart links at left all take you to the "Big Brother" charts and pages for the names/families concerned.

 - The databases link takes you to other sites hosting assorted databases of my data.

 - "Real life" includes items of more general interest, some not even genealogy!